FlowFuse/website/src/blog/2024/11/esp32-with-node-red.md

 **Let's first create a flow to connect to the MQTT broker with the client config we have created:**

-1. Drag the mqtt out node onto the canvas in Node-RED.
+1. Drag the **mqtt out** node onto the canvas in Node-RED.
-2. Double-click the mqtt out node to open the settings.
+2. Double-click the **mqtt out** node to open the settings.
 3. Click the pencil icon next to the Server field to open the MQTT broker configuration.
 4. In the configuration, enter the following details:
     - Server: `broker.flowfuse.cloud`
     - Client ID: The Client ID you created earlier.
-    - Username: The MQTT username.
+    - Username: The MQTT username (Client ID).
     - Password: The MQTT password.
-5. Click Add to save the configuration, then select the newly added configuration.
+5. Click "Add" to save the configuration, then select the newly added configuration.
-6. In the Topic field, enter a topic name, such as /LEDControl.
+6. In the Topic field, enter a topic name, such as `/LEDControl`.
-7. Click Done to close the settings.
+7. Click "Done" to close the settings.
-8. Click Deploy in the top-right corner to deploy the flow.
+8. Click "Deploy" in the top-right corner to deploy the flow.
 9. Once deployed, check the MQTT out node for a Connected status, confirming the connection to the MQTT broker.

 For this example, we will create a very simple dashboard.
 If you're not familiar with FlowFuse Dashboard, you can refer to the following blog to get started: [FlowFuse Dashboard: Getting Started](/blog/2024/03/dashboard-getting-started/)

-1. Install the @flowfuse/node-red-dashboard from the Node-RED Palette Manager.
+1. Install the `@flowfuse/node-red-dashboard` from the Node-RED Palette Manager.
-2. Drag two ui-button widgets onto the canvas.
+2. Drag two **ui-button** widgets onto the canvas.
-3. Click on the first button and set the Label to "ON", the Background Color to Green, and the Payload to 1.
+3. Double-click on the first button and set the Label to "ON", the Background Color to Green, and the Payload to `1`.
 Adjust the Width and Height as needed.
-4. Click on the second button and set the Label to "OFF", the Background Color to Red, and the Payload to 2.
+4. Double-click on the second button and set the Label to "OFF", the Background Color to Red, and the Payload to `2`.
-5. Connect the output of both buttons to the input of the mqtt out node.
+5. Connect the output of both buttons to the input of the **mqtt out** node.
-6. Click Deploy to save the flow.
+6. Click "Deploy" to save the flow.

 {% renderFlow %}
 [{"id":"59887a8115c95eae","type":"tab","label":"Flow 1","disabled":false,"info":"","env":[]},{"id":"02c25e8a30f9379d","type":"ui-base","name":"My Dashboard","path":"/dashboard","appIcon":"","includeClientData":true,"acceptsClientConfig":["ui-notification","ui-control"],"showPathInSidebar":false,"showPageTitle":true,"navigationStyle":"default","titleBarStyle":"default"},{"id":"cfb2ab9ff30660fc","type":"ui-theme","name":"Default Theme","colors":{"surface":"#ffffff","primary":"#0094CE","bgPage":"#eeeeee","groupBg":"#ffffff","groupOutline":"#cccccc"},"sizes":{"density":"default","pagePadding":"12px","groupGap":"12px","groupBorderRadius":"4px","widgetGap":"12px"}},{"id":"d263574af6876c7a","type":"ui-page","name":"ESP32","ui":"02c25e8a30f9379d","path":"/page1","icon":"home","layout":"grid","theme":"cfb2ab9ff30660fc","breakpoints":[{"name":"Default","px":"0","cols":"3"},{"name":"Tablet","px":"576","cols":"6"},{"name":"Small Desktop","px":"768","cols":"9"},{"name":"Desktop","px":"1024","cols":"12"}],"order":1,"className":"","visible":"true","disabled":"false"},{"id":"3ae115ea7ede6827","type":"ui-group","name":"Group 1","page":"d263574af6876c7a","width":"6","height":"1","order":1,"showTitle":false,"className":"","visible":"true","disabled":"false","groupType":"default"},{"id":"def97b29f5f7baab","type":"mqtt-broker","name":"","broker":"broker.flowfuse.cloud","port":"1883","clientid":"","autoConnect":true,"usetls":false,"protocolVersion":"4","keepalive":"60","cleansession":true,"autoUnsubscribe":true,"birthTopic":"","birthQos":"0","birthRetain":"false","birthPayload":"","birthMsg":{},"closeTopic":"","closeQos":"0","closeRetain":"false","closePayload":"","closeMsg":{},"willTopic":"","willQos":"0","willRetain":"false","willPayload":"","willMsg":{},"userProps":"","sessionExpiry":""},{"id":"5a9162986a34a4d6","type":"ui-button","z":"59887a8115c95eae","group":"3ae115ea7ede6827","name":"","label":"ON","order":1,"width":"3","height":"2","emulateClick":false,"tooltip":"","color":"","bgcolor":"","className":"","icon":"","iconPosition":"left","payload":"1","payloadType":"num","topic":"topic","topicType":"msg","buttonColor":"green","textColor":"","iconColor":"","enableClick":true,"enablePointerdown":false,"pointerdownPayload":"","pointerdownPayloadType":"str","enablePointerup":false,"pointerupPayload":"","pointerupPayloadType":"str","x":190,"y":120,"wires":[["9239f8a7cca5c858"]]},{"id":"f9c194994d9491a8","type":"ui-button","z":"59887a8115c95eae","group":"3ae115ea7ede6827","name":"","label":"OFF","order":2,"width":"3","height":"2","emulateClick":false,"tooltip":"","color":"","bgcolor":"","className":"","icon":"","iconPosition":"left","payload":"2","payloadType":"num","topic":"topic","topicType":"msg","buttonColor":"red","textColor":"","iconColor":"","enableClick":true,"enablePointerdown":false,"pointerdownPayload":"","pointerdownPayloadType":"str","enablePointerup":false,"pointerupPayload":"","pointerupPayloadType":"str","x":190,"y":160,"wires":[["9239f8a7cca5c858"]]},{"id":"9239f8a7cca5c858","type":"mqtt out","z":"59887a8115c95eae","name":"","topic":"/LedControl","qos":"","retain":"","respTopic":"","contentType":"","userProps":"","correl":"","expiry":"","broker":"def97b29f5f7baab","x":390,"y":140,"wires":[]}]
 {% endrenderFlow %}

-Now, when you click either the ON or OFF button on the dashboard, it will send either 1 or 2 as the payload.
+Now, when you click either the "ON" or "OFF" button on the dashboard, it will send either 1 or 2 as the payload.
 The ESP32 will use this payload in its code to turn the LED on or off.
 To view the dashboard, switch to the Dashboard 2.0 tab on the right side and click the Open Dashboard button.
-The dashboard will look like the example below.
+The dashboard will look similar to the image below.

 ![FlowFuse Dashboard Build to control the ESP32 LED](./images/dashboard2.png){data-zoomable}
 _FlowFuse Dashboard Build to control the ESP32 LED_

 ### Step 4: Programming ESP32 to receive commands from MQTT and Control LED

 Now, let's move on to the final step.
-Before proceeding, make sure your ESP32 is connected to your laptop or computer via USB.
+Before proceeding, make sure your ESP32 is **connected to your laptop or computer via USB***.
 The USB connection is essential for uploading the code (sketch) to the ESP32, which will enable it to connect to the internet and communicate with the MQTT broker.
 The ESP32 will subscribe to the MQTT topic we configured earlier (e.g., /LEDControl).
 Based on the received payload (1 or 2), it will control the LED accordingly — turning it on or off.

 **Setting up Arduino IDE:**